 However, you must be receiving Survivor Benefits or Social Security benefits for at least four months before your 65th birthday month to be automatically enrolled in Medicare.

 You can choose to decline or keep Part B but cannot decline Part A unless you get rid of Social Security.
 If you’re not collecting Social Security, then you will not be automatically enrolled into Medicare.
-You need to sign up by getting in contact with Social Security.
+You need to sign up by contacting Social Security.

 There are enrollment periods for Medicare